xumi1993/seispy-doc.post/source/usage/pickrf.md

-# Reject poor PRFs with an user interface
+# Virtual check PRFs with an user interface

 ### Open the user interface
 Following previous steps, PRFs have been calculated and save to SAC files in a folder named as the station name.